 But in order to make this hydrogen acidic, we need to make the C-O bond more polar.

 This is done by changing the electro-positivity of the carbon.
 Increasing the electro-positivity will increase the polar nature of the bond, in turn resulting in acidic hydrogen.
-This weak acidic nature is the reason for alcohols also being termed as brownsted acids.
+This weak acidic nature is why alcohols are also termed brownsted acids.

-Introducing electron-withdrawing groups (-I and –R effect group) at the carbon center will lead to the pulling of electrons away from carbon and thus making it more electron-deficient that is electropositive in nature.
+Introducing electron-withdrawing groups (-I and –R effect group) at the carbon center will lead to the pulling of electrons away from carbon and thus making it more electron-deficient, which is electropositive in nature.

-This will help the C-O bond to be more polar and thus the hydrogen will be more acidic, giving out a weak acidic pH range.
+This will help the C-O bond to be more polar; thus, the hydrogen will be more acidic, giving out a weakly acidic pH range.
 (5-7 pH range)